matheusvanzan/Signal-Pods/YapDatabase/README.md

 * **Performance**.
 Fetch thousands of objects on the main thread without dropping a frame.

+* **Objective-C**.
+A simple to use Objective-C API means you'll be up and running in no time.

 <br/>

 **[See what the API looks like in "hello world" for YapDatabase](https://github.com/yapstudios/YapDatabase/wiki/Hello-World)**<br/>